tinue/apa102-pi/README.md

 ![Raspberry Pi Zero W with Phat Beat](PhatBeat.jpg)

 Plugged into the USB port is a WLAN stick (nowadays I use a Raspberry Pi Zero W, of course).
-This way I can reprogram the light show from my desk, even if the strips are installed outside as a Christmas light.
+This way I can reprogram the light show from my desk, even if the strips sit outside as a Christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.

 ## Quick Raspberry Pi setup
-Because the Raspberry Pi Zero runs headless, the Raspberry Pi OS Lite image was used.
+Because the Raspberry Pi Zero runs headless, I recommend using the Raspberry Pi OS *Lite* image.
 This image only contains the bare minimum of packages, and some packages have be added manually.

 The current Raspberry Pi OS Lite images can easily be set-up to run headless from the start.